jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 <img src="img/parallels.png" style="zoom: 50%;" />

 Use the menu option **Analysis – Declinations – Parallels** for the calculation of parallels.
 The results include contra-parallels.
 For each parallel, Enigma shows the actual orb and the percentage of exactness.
 The default orb is 1°, you change that value in the configuration.

+You can sort the columns by clicking on the header.